|Nutrition Facts (per serving)|

 |Saturated Fat 8g||42%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Pastéis are a Brazilian street food delicacy.
-These fried pastries are filled with various savory fillings like cheese, chicken, shrimp, hearts of palm, or ground beef.
-Pastel dough is crispier than empanada dough and more like a spring roll, and pastéis are typically deep fried.
+These fried pastries are often sold filled with various savory fillings like cheese, chicken, shrimp, hearts of palm, or ground beef.
+Pastéis are typically deep fried and although the dough used for this beloved food may resemble empanada dough in some ways, it's crispier and crunchier—more like a spring roll.

 - 3 chicken breasts